 Inventory.
 Take stock of fluids, filters and frequently used parts.
 Ensure you have adequate supplies of the animal health products you rely on most.

 Clean.
 A shop vac, some window cleaner and auto body wax can give you a whole new outlook.
 Plus, keeping your equipment clean and protected can enhance its longevity and improve its resale value.

 Maintain.
 Ensuring your equipment is field-ready can help you meet optimal planting windows.
-Our Red and Ready Productivity Hub offers all kinds of maintenance tips and guidance.
-Or talk to your Case IH dealer about scheduling a Certified Maintenance Inspection.
+Talk to your Case IH dealer about scheduling a Certified Maintenance Inspection.